Gifts to your spouse or charity

 They should keep a record of what you paid for the asset.

 Gifts to charity

-You don’t have to pay Capital Gains Tax on assets you give away to charity.
+You do not have to pay Capital Gains Tax on assets you give away to charity.

 You may have to pay if you sell an asset to charity for both: